Compliance and Security

 College of Medicine Personnel are invited to participate in various security-based pieces of training that will help us harden our cyber preparedness posture.Follow this link to learn more

 The College of Medicine Security Team is able to assess the risk of any system or service.
-Please reach through https://comhelp.arizona.edu
+Please reach out through https://comhelp.arizona.edu

 College of Medicine resources, information, and technology have become increasingly important to faculty, staff, and students for academic, research, and administrative purposes.
 The College of Medicine takes the confidentiality, integrity, and availability of our users’ data seriously, and as such, has established a set of policies and standards for use within the college.
 These policies and standards establish a baseline for the security of the College of Medicine computers, systems, resources, and accounts to ensure that research, patient care, business transaction, student, and employee non-public data are protected from intrusion and inappropriate use or disclosure.